-Since 2014, we have worked with Critical Connections to host local series of in-depth discussions, informed by presentations with expert speakers, to deepen our capacity to reflect and develop understanding across religious, racial, gender, national, and political divides.
-Past themes have included Muslims in America: Dialogues Across Divides; U.S. Policy in the Muslim World; Protecting Civil Rights and Promoting Civic Engagement; and Rehumanizing and Restoring Relationships.Read more
+From 2014-2019, we worked with Critical Connections to host local series of in-depth discussions, informed by presentations with expert speakers, to deepen our capacity to reflect and develop understanding across religious, racial, gender, national, and political divides.
+Past themes included Muslims in America: Dialogues Across Divides; U.S. Policy in the Muslim World; Protecting Civil Rights and Promoting Civic Engagement; and Rehumanizing and Restoring Relationships.Read more

 Building Inclusive Communities was a series of daylong symposia, organized with Critical Connections, in which representatives of diverse sectors developed mutual understanding and the beginning of shared work toward inclusion and equity in Western Massachusetts communities.
 Topics included Engaging Our Muslim-American Neighbors; The Role of Faith Leaders; and Improving Relations between Law Enforcement and Communities of Color.Read more